 - Regulates baby’s temperature

 It’ll be another few days before your milk truly comes in but what you do have to offer your baby is colostrum, which is a thick creamy milk.
 High in fat, it’s exactly what your baby needs right now.
 In fact, colostrum is considered the first immunity (or vaccination) your baby receives – that’s because it’s rich in white blood cells and crucial antibodies.

 Colostrum is considered the first immunity (or vaccination) your baby receives – that’s because it’s rich in white blood cells and crucial antibodies.

 It’s amazing how breastfeeding can come so naturally to so many babies.
 They immediately turn their mouth to the nipple and begin suckling!
 However, if your baby doesn’t latch on to your breast and feed straight away then a midwife can help.
 They may suggest you hand express some of the colostrum into a tiny syringe and feed your baby that way.

-More and more people are beginning to collect their colostrum milk from their breast towards the end of their pregnancy.
+More and more people are beginning to collect their colostrum milk from their breast towards the end of pregnancy.
 This is known as colostrum harvesting.
-It can be a really helpful thing to do if you think you will give birth early, or you have been told your baby may have some health conditions.
+It can be a really helpful thing to do if you think you will give birth early, or you have been told your baby may have a health condition.
 Babies born prematurely and with health implications can find it difficult to latch onto the breast straight away and may need specialist care in NICU.

-Colostrum harvesting is also thought to be useful for someone having a caesarean, or who themselves have a health condition such as diabetes, and may struggle to feed their baby from the very beginning.
+Colostrum harvesting can also be useful for someone having a caesarean, or who themselves have a health condition such as diabetes, and may struggle to feed their baby from the very beginning.